What information do we collect?

-- WILL seek to minimise so far as it reasonably can the impact of its activities on the environment;
+- will seek to minimise so far as it reasonably can the impact of its activities on the environment;

-- WILL comply with the law in the conduct of its business;
+- will comply with the law in the conduct of its business;

-- WILL be honest in its dealings with those with whom it does or seeks to do business;
+- will be honest in its dealings with those with whom it does or seeks to do business;

-- WILL be diligent in selecting its business advisers and partners so that it minimises the risk of its reputation being damaged by others;
+- will be diligent in selecting its business advisers and partners so that it minimises the risk of its reputation being damaged by others;

-- WILL implement and observe appropriate training and procedures designed to ensure that it and others working for it understand what this Code of Business Conduct means for them in practice;
+- will implement and observe appropriate training and procedures designed to ensure that it and others working for it understand what this Code of Business Conduct means for them in practice;

-- WILL treat seriously breaches of the Code of Business Conduct;
+- will treat seriously breaches of the Code of Business Conduct;

-- WILL NOT bribe or attempt to bribe anyone;
+- will not bribe or attempt to bribe anyone;

-- WILL NOT take bribes from anyone.
+- will not take bribes from anyone.

-- WILL avoid (or properly disclose and obtain clearance for) potential conflicts between their interests (or those of their friends and families) and their responsibilities to each other or their customers;
+- will avoid (or properly disclose and obtain clearance for) potential conflicts between their interests (or those of their friends and families) and their responsibilities to each other or their customers;

-- WILL seek advice on how to proceed if they are at all unsure whether something complies with this Code of Business Conduct;
+- will seek advice on how to proceed if they are at all unsure whether something complies with this Code of Business Conduct;

-- WILL be able to raise (confidentially if they wish), without fear of unfavourable consequences for themselves, any genuine concerns they have that this Code of Business Conduct is not being followed
+- will be able to raise (confidentially if they wish), without fear of unfavourable consequences for themselves, any genuine concerns they have that this Code of Business Conduct is not being followed;

-- WILL NOT take bribes and will report to appropriate management any attempt made to bribe or improperly influence them or another employee in the carrying out of their duties for Babcock;
+- will not take bribes and will report to appropriate management any attempt made to bribe or improperly influence them or another employee in the carrying out of their duties for Babcock;

-- WILL NOT bribe or attempt to bribe anyone and will report to appropriate management if they know of any request or suggestion that their employee, or anybody working for or within their employers group structure, should bribe or attempt to improperly influence someone.
+- will not bribe or attempt to bribe anyone and will report to appropriate management if they know of any request or suggestion that their employee, or anybody working for or within their employers group structure, should bribe or attempt to improperly influence someone.

-Each Parties business advisors
+Each Party’s business advisors:

-MUST agree to comply, and actually comply, with this Code of Business Conduct, so far as relevant to them, as if they were our employees.
+- must agree to comply, and actually comply, with this Code of Business Conduct, so far as relevant to them, as if they were our employees.

 Each Parties business partners

-SHOULD either be willing to subscribe to this Code of Business Conduct or have equivalent standards and procedures in their own businesses.
+- should either be willing to subscribe to this Code of Business Conduct or have equivalent standards and procedures in their own businesses.